Natural Alternative Therapies

 Why?

-Because deep penetrating red light therapy is a non-invasive, side-effect free and cost-effective home pain treatment.
+Because deep penetrating red light therapy is a non-invasive, side-effect-free, and cost-effective home pain treatment.
+We actually call it our home doctor.

 My infrared heating pad uses natural Jade stones to emit deep penetrating light (at 880 nm), which penetrates to a depth of about 30-40mm (unlike electric heating pads which only heat your skin).